 Offensively, like first base, right fielders are no longer relied on to hit the ball out of the ballpark consistently.
 A lot of teams do like to put a good bat out in right field, but often it’s a guy with raw athleticism as opposed to old-fashioned power.
 That means that a right fielder’s job at the plate is going to be dictated by his skill set.
 Obviously, teams will hope that they can find a guy to play right and hit in the middle of the order.
 However, if that isn’t the case for you, don’t worry.
 If you have speed, find a way to use it.
 If you’re a contact guy, learn how to pick up your hits in big situations.
 The key to offense in today’s era of college baseball is quality at-bats.
 You’ll hear that preached at just about every program in the nation.
 Learn how to have team-first at bats and be a productive offensive player and your coach will find a spot for you.

 Overall, right field is a changing position.
 It’s wide open right now to all types of players while coaches explore the type of team that they’re putting on the field.
 Who plays right will depend on the skill set of the team as a whole.
-Remember, in the age of the new bats, it’s harder for one player can’t win a game on his own.
+Remember, in the age of the new bats, it’s harder for one player to win a game on his own.
 Tailor everything you do so that your strengths are instrumental for your team’s ability to win.